The NIRVANDELS Survey: a robust detection of $\alpha$-enhancement in star-forming galaxies at $z\simeq3.4$: Data and Sample Properties

 We estimated stellar masses using multiwavelength photometry from the VANDELS photometric catalogs \citep{mclure_vandels}, taking into consideration the fact that some photometric filters could be contaminated by rest-frame optical emission-line flux.
 At high redshift ($z \gtrsim 2$), the large equivalent widths of the rest-frame optical emission lines \citep[e.g., typical rest-frame \oiiia \ equivalent-width values of $\geq 300${\AA} at $10^{10}$M$_{\odot}$;][]{reddy2018} can contaminate broadband photometry and result in an overestimation of galaxy masses.
 In order to derive more accurate stellar masses, we first corrected the $H$-, and $K$-band photometry for the emission-line fluxes measured from the MOSFIRE spectra.
 To perform this correction we constructed a model emission-line-only spectrum for each galaxy based on the line fits described above.
 The flux contributed by emission lines to the $H$-, and $K$-band photometry was then determined by integrating the model over the appropriate filter profiles, and this flux was subtracted from the original photometry.
 Corrections to the $H$- and $K$-band photometry ranged from $-0.3 < \Delta H / \rm{mag} < 0.0$ (median $\Delta H=-0.07$ mag) and $-1.8 < \Delta K / \rm{mag} < 0.0$ (median $\Delta K = -0.35$ mag) respectively.

 The emission-line corrected photometry was modeled using \textsc{FAST++}\footnote{\href{https://github.com/cschreib/fastpp}{https://github.com/cschreib/fastpp}} \citep{schreiber2018}, an SED-fitting code closely based on the original FAST software \citep{kriek2009}.
-We adopted \citet{conroy2009} flexible stellar population synthesis models and assumed solar metallicity\footnote{The metallicity analysis later in the paper (Section \ref{sec:results}) places the $\alpha$-element abundance of our sample at $\simeq0.5$ Z$_{\odot}$, and therefore this assumption is not strictly correct.
-However, assuming solar metallicity is crucial for dust-correcting the nebular emission lines using the relation derived by \citet{sanders2020}, as described in the following section (assuming a different metallicity would bias the best-fitting continuum dust attenuation).
-Moreover, we have confirmed that the shift in stellar masses and star-formation rates is only at the 0.02 dex level when assuming $Z=0.5$ Z$_{\odot}$ in the SED fitting analysis, and that the rank-order of both parameters is preserved (i.e., for splitting the sample by stellar mass).}, a \citet{chabrier2003} initial mass function (IMF), constant star-formation histories and the \citet{calzetti2000} dust attenuation curve.
+We adopted \citet{conroy2009} flexible stellar population synthesis models and assumed solar metallicity\footnote{Although our analysis later in the paper (Section \ref{sec:results}) places the $\alpha$-element abundance of our sample at $\simeq0.3-0.5$ Z$_{\odot}$ and the Fe/H abundance at $\simeq0.1-0.2$ Z$_{\odot}$, adopting solar metallicity models is crucial for dust-correcting the nebular emission lines using the relation derived by \citet{sanders2020} (a different metallicity would bias the best-fitting continuum dust attenuation, see Secion \ref{subsec:nebular_dust_correction}).
+This metallicity assumption will inevitably introduce some bias into the stellar mass determination \citep[see e.g.,][]{theios2019}, however it ensures our results and those of \citet{sanders2020} are directly comparable.}, a \citet{chabrier2003} initial mass function (IMF), constant star-formation histories and the \citet{calzetti2000} dust attenuation curve.
 The redshift was fixed to the measured spectroscopic redshift.
 These SED-fitting parameters were chosen to facilitate a direct comparison between our results and the recent study of gas-phase metallicities at $z\simeq3.3$ by \citet{sanders2020}.
 The resulting fits yielded an estimate of the galaxy stellar mass (\mstar), star-formation rate (SFR$_{\mathrm{SED}}$), stellar continuum dust attenuation E(B-V)$_{\star}$) and a model of the stellar continuum.
 Using the stellar continuum model we corrected the \hbeta \ line fluxes for underlying stellar absorption resulting in a median increase of $\simeq 3\%$ to the original flux values.